Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Interaction with Segue 2

-We note that the most detailed modeling strategy for the CPS would self-consistently generate a model stream by simulating the disruption a dwarf galaxy through particle-spray methods or an \textit{N}-body simulation as in e.g., \citet{chang_is_2020}.
+The most detailed modeling strategy for the CPS would self-consistently generate a model stream by simulating the disruption a dwarf galaxy through particle-spray methods or an \textit{N}-body simulation (see e.g.,, \citealt{chang_is_2020}).
 Such an approach is expensive, however, especially when considering the need to fine-tune the initial conditions of the simulation to globally reproduce the observed properties of the stream.
 These difficulties are compounded by the fact that the CPS progenitor's location is unknown.
-Here, our goal is simply to compare the perturbations generated by different Segue 2 mass models on a local area of the stream.
-Therefore, we utilize a much less expensive strategy which involves distributing star particles along our stream orbits from Section \ref{subsec:orbit_results} according to the measured width of the stream in each dimension.
+In this section, our goal is to compare the perturbations generated by different Segue 2 mass models on the CPS.
+Therefore, we utilize a much less expensive strategy that involves distributing star particles along our stream orbits from Section \ref{subsec:orbit_results} according to the measured width of the stream in each dimension.

 In detail, we use both of our interpolated CPS orbits as ``templates'' for the synthetic streams that describe the streams' positions in $\phi_2$, $d$, $v_r$, $\mu_{\phi_1}$, and $\mu_{\phi_2}$ as a function of $\phi_1$ similarly to Section \ref{subsec:fits}.
-For each synthetic stream, we distribute 1000 star particles uniformly in $\phi_1 \in [-80, 70]$, with the other five phase-space coordinates specified by the template orbit.
+For each synthetic stream, we distribute 1000 star particles uniformly in $-80^\circ \leq \phi_1 \leq 70^\circ$, with the other five phase-space coordinates specified by the template orbit.
 This results in a linear density of stars similar to the most dense portion of the observed stream.